Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 find in the section "Manage Hudson" -> "Configure System" a part to configure Jabber notification.
 If the Jabber plugin for
 |SYSPRODUCTNAME| is installed and enabled, every |SYSPRODUCTNAME|
-user has a Jabber account (see ?) and each project has a Chat Room.
+user has a Jabber account (see :ref:`instant-messaging-plug-in`) and each project has a Chat Room.
 Jabber plug-in lets you the ability to send notification to users or chat rooms.